adarshcode/CustomCourses/SOLID/README.md

 ## What Makes This Course Special

-- **Multi-Language Approach**: Every concept is demonstrated with complete, runnable examples in C#, C++, and Python
+- **C# Focus**: Every concept is demonstrated with complete, runnable C# examples
 - **Progressive Difficulty**: Each topic includes basic, intermediate, and advanced examples
-- **Hands-On Learning**: All code examples are immediately runnable with standard toolchains
+- **Hands-On Learning**: All code examples are immediately runnable with .NET SDK
 - **Practical Focus**: Real-world scenarios and common pitfalls are addressed throughout
 - **Single Responsibility Design**: Each chapter focuses on one concept, making learning manageable